Cynthia Lennon: Beatlemania

-She accompanied Lennon to the United States in the first Beatles' tour there, with Lennon allowing the press to photograph them together, which infuriated Epstein, as he had wanted to keep their marriage a secret.
+Powell accompanied Lennon to the United States in the first Beatles' tour there, with Lennon allowing the press to photograph them together, which infuriated Epstein, as he had wanted to keep their marriage a secret.
 On the tour, she was left behind in New York when Lennon and the other Beatles were quickly ushered into a car, and in Miami she had to ask the help of fans to convince a security guard who she was.
-Lennon's response was, "Don't be so bloody slow next time—they could have killed you".
-It would be the only time Cynthia would go on tour with them.
+Lennon's response was, "Don't be so bloody slow next time—they could have killed you."
+It would be the only time Cynthia went on tour with them.
 At the Emperor's Gate address the situation grew worse, with fans sticking chewing gum in the lock of the flat and tearing at any article of clothing when she or Lennon were leaving or arriving.
 American girls would write her letters proclaiming their desperate love for John; the women in the lives of the other Beatles received equivalent missives.
 As late as 1967, Beatles' wives were still dealing with occasional physical danger from female Beatles fans, with Cynthia being kicked in the legs by one who demanded she "leave John alone!"

 As Lennon was either touring or recording, supposed family holidays in 1966 were spent skiing in St. Moritz, with producer George Martin and his girlfriend, or staying at a castle in Ireland, with George Harrison and his wife Pattie Boyd.
-Even these were subject to being discovered by fans, and Cynthia and Boyd had to escape the Irish location dressed as maids.
+Even these were subject to being discovered by fans, and Powell and Boyd had to escape the Irish location dressed as maids.
 As a result of the long recording sessions and tours, Lennon usually slept for days afterwards.
 When Lennon started filming How I Won the War in Almeria, Spain, he promised his wife and son they could join him there after two weeks of filming.
-The small apartment they were allocated was swiftly replaced by a villa when Starr and his wife joined them.
+The small apartment they were allocated was swiftly replaced by a villa when Ringo Starr and his wife joined them.